Education and Outreach

 Living in the Forest Presents…Walks and Talks

-A program of walks and talks about local watershed related topics open
+A program of walk s and talks about local watershed related topics open to the community.

 Community volunteers assist with research projects.
 Current projects include Sawmill Creek stream studies, migrating birds, eagle nest and migration surveys, seasonal and climate change indicators, bear-human interactions, toad populations and invasive plant location and eradication testing.